alighaffari3000/n8n-automated-install/README.md

 1.  **Run the automated installation script:**

     Execute the following command to download the script, make it executable, and run it.

     ```bash
     wget https://raw.githubusercontent.com/alighaffari3000/n8n-automated-install/main/install_n8n.sh && chmod +x install_n8n.sh && sudo ./install_n8n.sh
     ```
 When prompted, enter the domain name you want to use for your n8n instance (e.g., `n8n.example.com`).

 ## Manual Configuration Steps

-After the script completes the automated steps, you **MUST** perform the following manual configuration:
+After the script completes, some manual configuration is still required:

-1.  **Access Nginx Proxy Manager:** Open your server's IP address in a web browser, adding port `81` to access the Nginx Proxy Manager interface (e.g., `http://YOUR_SERVER_IP:81`).
+1.  **Access Nginx Proxy Manager:** Open your server IP address in a web browser, adding port `81` to access the Nginx Proxy Manager interface (e.g., `http://YOUR_SERVER_IP:81`).

 2.  **Add a Proxy Host:**